-As of June 2020, Tanzania is now accepting tourists under normal and regular ‘pre-covid’ border rules.
+As of June 2020, Tanzania is now reopen for tourism.
 No mandatory quarantine period is currently in place, however temperature checks, mask wearing, and social distancing is in effect.

 The president of Tanzania, John Magufuli, announced in May that the country had done a good job in controlling the virus and since new cases had been significantly reduced, he wanted to reopen the borders to allow for tourism to return.